 Remove indoor clutter

 Rodents will make a home in any pile of clutter, be it dirty laundry or old moving boxes.
 This makes attics, basements, and garages especially vulnerable to rodent infestations.
 Before the weather gets too chilly, make a point to organize these spaces and clear out excess piles of clutter that could be appealing to rodents.

 Proper lawn maintenance is essential for preventing rodents from climbing into your attic or sneaking in through crevices.
 This includes pruning overgrown branches that could give roof rats and squirrels access to your roof and chimney.
 Make sure the bushes and flower beds near your home are weed-free and trimmed to prevent rodents from nesting in overgrown vegetation.

 Yes – even the small cracks under doors allow smaller rodents, like house mice, to enter a home.
 Install brush strips along exterior doors to make these entry points inaccessible to critters.
 Not only will this help keep your home rodent-free, it can also save money by keeping the heat in during the wintertime.

 Mice, rats, and squirrels can cause extensive damage to your property if allowed to get indoors.
 Putting these preventative measures in place before the cool weather arrives will keep rodents out of your attic and bring you peace of mind.
 If your home does become victim to a rodent infestation, don’t take matters into your own hands.
-Call your local Aptive Environmental branch to receive an eco-friendly and pet-friendly pest control solution, and take advantage of our Four Seasons Protection Program to keep your home pest-free all year long.
+Call your local Aptive Environmental branch to receive a professional and effective pest control solution, and take advantage of our pest expert to keep your home pest-free all year long.